Clydebank 0

 Morton3-0Forfar Ath

-Queen of South2-3East Fife
+Queen of the South2-3East Fife

 Raith Rovers2-1Stranraer